 - creates a fluffier consistency

-- Immediately remove the egg mold and foil when done
+- Carefully remove the egg mold and foil when done

 - you don’t want them to continue to cook or they will be overdone